micahbowie/console_buddy/README.md

 ***InvalidTypeError***

-If you accidentally pass an invalid type to method or method_alias (something other than :instance or :class), you’ll see an InvalidTypeError.
+If you accidentally pass an invalid type to method or method_alias (something other than :instance or :class), you'll see an InvalidTypeError.
 Make sure type is one of the two valid symbols.

 ***Name Conflicts***